Beth Abaravich

 Piper Cort

+As a child I dreamed of being a painter or a fashion designer.
 In the mid eighties I began making fairies with my daughters.
 As I was painting their wings and fashioning their hats,shoes and outfits I realized I was living the dream.
 So my advice is to dream big but not forget the small ways you can make your dreams come true.

 Julianne Elliott